hrisav/FMCG-regression/README.md

 # Marketing Mix Modeling

+Market Mix Modeling (MMM) is a technique which helps in quantifying the impact of several marketing inputs on sales or Market Share.
+The purpose of using MMM is to understand how much each marketing input contributes to sales, and how much to spend on each marketing input.

+Dataset
+-

 Sales of Brand X is given for 3238 stores.
 Also price of 5 competitors of Brand X (in those stores) is given.

 In addition to Sales, the following information are also given: